7.10 Text and Data Mining

 Principles for reporting usage:

-COUNTER metrics do not record TDM itself, as most of this activity takes place after an article has been downloaded.
-Instead, metrics represent the count of articles downloaded for the purposes of mining.
+COUNTER does not record TDM itself, as most of this activity takes place after an article has been downloaded.
+All we can do is track the count of articles downloaded for the purposes of mining.

 Usage associated with TDM activity (e.g. articles downloaded for the purpose of TDM) MUST be tracked by assigning an Access_Method of TDM.

-Usage associated with TDM activity MUST NOT be reported in Standard Views of the COUNTER Reports (TR_J1, TR_B1, etc.).
+Usage associated with TDM activity MUST NOT be reported in Standard Views (TR_J1, TR_B1, etc.).

 Detecting activity related to TDM:

-TDM activity typically requires a prior agreement between the report provider and the individual or organization downloading the content for the purpose of text mining.
-The report provider can isolate TDM-related traffic using techniques like:
+TDM activity typically requires a prior agreement between the content provider and the individual or organization downloading the content for the purpose of text mining.
+The content provider can isolate TDM-related traffic using techniques like:

 Providing a dedicated end-point that is specifically for TDM data harvesting.